mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 In the process of combining and unifying two objects, there is no mind.
 It is perfect.
 Perfect.
 That’s why there is no room even slightly to let human conscious speculation insert into it.
 Nothing.
 That’s why, very naturally, all [delusions](glossary#delusion), dullness and distraction, throw up.
 No dullness, no distraction, no confusion.
 Completely nothing.

 And then, something happens.
 And when the something happens, that is event or occurrence.
 At that time, mind associates with this event.
 That is what is called *after* something.
 Something happens *after*: mind associates with this occurrence which happened.
 And it’s okay – that is very natural.
 Simultaneously this happens.
 But the point is, at that time, when the mind attaches to events, this is called the conditioned world, the [dualistic](glossary#dualistic) world.
 But when mind doesn’t attach to this event, it turns into the truth.
 That is the unconditioned world.
 That’s why samskara is sort of a bridge, which enables you to take it to the dualistic world or the not-dualistic world.
-That is completely a bridge, or door.
+[It] is completely a bridge, or door.

 The door is free, always free.
 No delusions, no confusions.
 Always the door exists.
 But something happens, and at the moment when it happens, mind associates and attaches to something.
 At that time, you can enter into the dualistic world.
-But when mind doesn’t attach to [something] – oh! – immediately you can go there, go to the truth.
+But when mind doesn’t attach to [something]: Oh!
+Immediately you can go there, go to the truth.

-Unfortunately, mind is always characterized by dichotomy, as I told you.
-So more or less, we immediately enter into the dualistic world.
+Unfortunately, mind is always characterized by dichotomy, as I told you, so more or less, we immediately enter into the dualistic world.
 But a point is, it’s not necessary to be confused.
 We have to awaken to the nature of the mind, as much as possible, as best as we can.
 What is the characteristic of mind?
 [The characteristic of] mind is to immediately associate with occurrence and attach to it; at that time, you can get into the gate of the dualistic world.
 So you should awaken to it.
 If you awaken to it perfectly, through and through, that is a very good chance to enter, to move to ... truth.

 How?
 We have to use our bodies and minds.
 They must be used perfectly.
 For what?
-Zazen.
-Or for what?
-For the rock.
-When your toe is completely used perfectly for the rock, something happens.
-So in other words, we have to return to the origin of the existential situation, conditions.
+For zazen; or for the rock.
+When your toe is completely used perfectly for the rock, [something happens].
+In other words, we have to return to the origin of the existential situation, conditions.
 Let’s return to the origin.
-That is, something happens.
-There is a force between the two; that conditioned element is kind of a force to combine, to unify, to concert two things.
-Within this: no mind.
+That is ... something happens; there is a force between the two.
+That conditioned element is kind of a force to combine, to unify, to concert two things.
+Within this, [there is] no mind.
 Completely nothing.
-But unfortunately we have a mind, so we cannot ignore the mind; we have to use the mind.

-But first, we have to use our body.
-In other words: toe, or rock.
+But unfortunately we have a mind, so we cannot ignore the mind, we have to use the mind.
+So first, we have to use our body, [or] in other words, [our toe].
 The rock corresponds to zazen; the toe is your body.
-When your body is perfectly used for the rock, or zazen, without mind associated with this condition, [then it is] just a condition.
+When your body is perfectly used for zazen, without mind associated with this condition, [then it is] just a condition.
 Let’s use the body perfectly, fitting into zazen.

 At that time, something happens.
-That is called zazen; we call it zazen.
+We call that zazen.
 That is an occurrence we can see.
 Immediately mind attaches to it: “Oh, that is mind.”
 This is too late! *[He laughs.]* We see zazen; that is not real zazen, that is a picture of zazen, an image of zazen.
 So we attach to it, and if we attach to it your zazen is already in the dualistic world, so it’s not real zazen.
 But if we don’t attach to this occurrence, your zazen turns into the gate of the truth, which is called the unconditioned world.
 This really beautiful zazen blooms.

 #### 21:38